sherlockq/gatsby-blogsite/src/markdown-pages/2024-08-24-news-politics-and-human-mind.md

 ---
 path: "/blog/news-politics-human-mind"
 date: "2024-11-10"
-title: "News, Politics and Popularisum => Oppsite ideologies lead to similar result"
+title: "News, Politics and Popularisum => Opposite ideologies lead to similar result"
 tags: ["Book review", "News"]
 ---

-It has been revised for 9 times, which is self explanatory of its value: NEWS The Politics of Illusion (10th Edition).
+This book had been revised for 9 times, which is self explanatory of its value: NEWS The Politics of Illusion (10th Edition).
 Before summarize the highlights of the book, I have to mention that throughout the time of reading I feel the content could be several fold compressed.
 The limited historic evidence is repeated in